Looking to manage a warehouse? Here are some questions to consider:

 What are warehouse inspections?

-A warehouse inspection, sometimes referred to as a “warehouse audit,” involves a list of documented processes that must be followed to ensure employee safety, inventory security, and optimized workflows and procedures.
+A warehouse inspection, sometimes referred to as a “warehouse audit,” involves a list of documented processes that must be followed to ensure employee safety, inventory security, and optimised workflows and procedures.

 The different parts of a warehouse that are important to monitor and document include: